mulertech/docker-tests/README.md

         - Set the name to `Docker`.
         - Select `Docker for Windows` or `Unix socket` depending on your system.
         - Click on `OK`.
-    - Set the configuration files to `./vendor/mulertech/docker-tests/compose.yml`.
+    - Set the configuration files to `./mt-compose.yml`.
     - Set the service to `php`.
     - Click on `OK`.
-6. Select `Connect to existing container ('docker-compose exec')` in the `Lifecycle` section.
-7. Click on `OK` to save the configuration.
+6. Click on `OK` to save the configuration.

 To configure PHPUnit, follow these steps: